 Of course if you are flat-out stuck, ask a classmate for a pointer, come to my office hours, or visit the STEM Center (see below), but do not fall into the trap of just "following along" with other people's solutions.
 Virtually all understanding that you feel you are gaining in that way is illusory.

-Finally, I will be doing everything I can to make the material intelligible, but the biggest variable is how much you embrace the subject matter and how much of a wellspring of focus and self-discipline you can find within yourself.
+I will be doing everything I can to make the material intelligible, but the biggest variable is how much you embrace the subject matter and how much focus and self-discipline you can find within yourself.
 Not finding the hours to do the work on your own, or being motivated just to get a grade rather than to understand the material are probably the two main reasons students get behind or lose motivation and eventually abandon STEM majors for something else that has different demands.

 The Saint Mary's Academic Honor Code (AHC) is applicable to this (and all) Saint Mary's courses.
 You are responsible for familiarizing yourself with it: AHC Website.
 You may also wish to consult the view of the Academic Honor Code in the Faculty Handbook.

-Accomodations that take into account the context of the course and its essential elements for individuals with qualifying disabilities are extended through the office of Student Disability Services (SDS).
+Accommodations that take into account the context of the course and its essential elements for individuals with qualifying disabilities are extended through the office of Student Disability Services (SDS).
 Information regarding the services available may be found on the SDS Office Website.

 Saint Mary’s has a center for students taking STEM classes in Assumption Hall, Room 200.
 The STEM Center provides several services, including free tutoring in math, chemistry, physics, and biology.
 Please be very respectful of the Assumption Hall residents.